maurogarciac/coolchat/readme.md

 - user:'bob', password:'root'
 - user:'alice', password:'root'

 Now you should be able to chat in two different browsers!

-(Also in different devices in your local network, Phones and tablets included)
+Also works in different devices in your local network, Phones and tablets included

-(There is no limit to how many times a user can be logged in, do with that information what you will)
+(btw there is no limit to how many times a user can be logged in, do with that information what you will)

 Have fun!